-- 17.10.1 Employees who are scheduled to work at least twenty (20) hours per week are eligible to participate in the Teachers Insurance and Annuity Association-College Retirement Equities Fund (TIAA-CREF) Retirement Program if they complete the necessary application forms within ninety (90) days of their employment date.
-Employees scheduled to work less than twenty (20) hours per week will not have retirement contributions made on their behalf by the employer. - 17.10.2 Employees first hired prior to January 1, 1996 who did not elect TIAA-CREF are covered under the terms and provisions of the Michigan Public School Employees Retirement System (MPSERS). - 17.10.3(a) For those employees hired prior to October 1, 1998 who participate in TIAA-CREF, the employer shall contribute twelve and one-half percent (12.5%) of salary up to \$20,000 of salary paid and seventeen and one-half (17.5%) of salary paid above \$20,000. - 17.10.3(b) For those employees hired October 1, 1998 or later, but prior to October 1, 2010, who participate in TIAA-CREF, the Employer shall contribute twelve and one-half percent (12.5%) of salary. - 17.10.3(c) For those employees hired October 1, 2010 or later, who participate in TIAA-CREF, the Employer shall contribute seven and one-quarter percent (7.25%) of salary, and will further match an employee's contribution up to one and one-half percent (1.5%) of salary. - 17.10.4 Effective January 1, 2000, the salary base for retirement contribution purposes will no longer include "in kind" payments (e.g., value of meals, lodging, personal use portion of an employer-furnished vehicle, etc.). - 17.10.5 Non-Other Retirement Plan (ORP) - 17.10.6.1 Effective January 26, 2006, the University shall make contributions to the Non-ORP with TIAA-CREF for MPSERS retirees who are scheduled to work at least twenty (20) hours per week and who have completed the necessary application forms within ninety (90) days of their employment date.
-Employees scheduled to work less than twenty (20) hours per week will not have retirement contributions made on their behalf by the Employer.
+- 17.10.1 Employees who are scheduled to work at least twenty (20) hours per week are eligible to participate in the Teachers Insurance and Annuity Association (TIAA) Retirement Program if they complete the necessary application forms within ninety (90) days of their employment date.
+Employees scheduled to work less than twenty (20) hours per week will not have retirement contributions made on their behalf by the Employer. - 17.10.2 Employees first hired prior to January 1, 1996 who did not elect TIAA are covered under the terms and provisions of the Michigan Public School Employees Retirement System (MPSERS). - 17.10.3 (a) For those employees hired prior to October 1, 1998 who participate in TIAA, the Employer shall contribute twelve and one-half percent (12.5%) of salary up to \$20,000 of salary paid and seventeen and one-half (17.5%) of salary paid above \$20,000.

-17.10.6.2(a) For those employees, MPSERS retirees, hired prior to October 1, 2010, and covered under the Non-ORP, the Employer shall contribute twelve and one-half percent (12.5%) of salary.

-17.10.6.2(b) For those employees, MPSERS retirees, hired after October 1, 2010, covered under the Non-ORP, the Employer shall contribute seven and one-quarter percent (7.25%) of salary, and will further match an employee's contribution up to one and one-half percent (1.5%) of salary.
+- 17.10.3 (b) For those employees hired October 1, 1998 or later, but prior to October 1, 2010, who participate in TIAA, the Employer shall contribute twelve and one-half percent (12.5%) of salary. - 17.10.3 (c) For those employees hired October 1, 2010 or later, who participate in TIAA, the Employer shall contribute seven and one-quarter percent (7.25%) of salary, and will further match an employee's contribution up to one and one-half percent (1.5%) of salary. - 17.10.4 Effective January 1, 2000, the salary base for retirement contribution purposes will no longer include "in kind" payments (e.g., value of meals, lodging, personal use portion of an employer-furnished vehicle, etc.).